Dor-Dahan/spool-fixer/README.md

-# spool-fixer
-spool fixer in close domain
+spooling problem in printer in close domain